 When it comes to color, we take a zero-tolerance stance.
 No premature fading is acceptable—especially not for hair color you’ve invested your heart in.
 If you’re seeing that brilliant dark brown hair or glowy red shade leaching out after every wash, it’s time to take a stand.
 You may know to use color-safe formulas to scrub your mane, but do you know that acidic hair care might make all the difference?

-We spoke to George Papanikolas, expert Matrix colorist, who gave us all the details about why you should be thinking about your hair’s pH—and what acidic hair care products could do for your mane.
+We spoke to George Papanikolas, expert Matrix colorist, who gave us all the details about why you should be thinking about your hair’s pH—and what acidic hair care products from the L'Oréal portfolio of products could do for your mane.
 Keep reading to learn more.

 What is acidic hair care?